risingwavelabs/awesome-stream-processing/README.md

 We use [RisingWave](https://github.com/risingwavelabs/risingwave) as the default stream processing system to run these demos.
 We also assume that you have [Kafka](https://kafka.apache.org/) and/or [PostgreSQL](https://www.postgresql.org/) installed and possess basic knowledge of how to use these systems.

-If you do not have experiences with RisingWave, Kafka, PostgreSQL, or if you have not installed these systems, you may want to refer to the [**Get Started**](get-started/) section.

 _**All you need is a laptop**_ 💻 - _**no cluster is required.**_